Pumpkin scones are packed with flavor and loaded with chocolate chips! They are moist and tender and couldn’t be any

 These pumpkin chocolate chip scones are perfect for Saturday morning at home or a fun brunch with friends.
-Partner them with our Pumpkin Spice Hot Chocolate and you’ve got the perfect cozy breakfast!
+Pair them with our Pumpkin Spice Hot Chocolate and you have a cozy breakfast that’s perfect during the fall!

 How to Make Pumpkin Scones

 Dry Ingredients First – You’ll want to gather all of the dry ingredients and mix them in a large bowl.
-The ingredients for scones are really simple – flour, sugar, nutmeg, and a few others you probably already have on hand.
+The ingredients for pumpkin scones are actually really simple – flour, sugar, nutmeg, and a few others you probably already have on hand.
 I prefer to incorporate whole grains in my baking, but if preferred, whole wheat pastry flour can be substituted for all-purpose flour.

 Butter – Next, you’ll want to combine the dry ingredients with the frozen butter using a pastry blender or something similar.
 Cold butter is key when it comes to making scones, it’s part of what creates that perfect scone texture.

 Add Wet Ingredients – Once your butter is incorporated, combine the egg and the pumpkin in a separate bowl.
 Then, mix everything together just until everything is incorporated.
 Over-mixing equals tough scones.

 Fold – Next, you’ll want to gently fold in the chocolate chips.